The Best DnD Gifts Ideas (From a Professional DM)!

 Amazon – $30

 This could be considered the sequel to Xanathar’s Guide to Everything.
-Released on November 17, 2020, this rules expansion will be a hot commodity for experienced DnD groups.
-Check out our Tasha’s Cauldron of Everything Announcement for a breakdown of what is included.
+Containing over 24 new subclasses and the artificer class, this rules expansion is a hot commodity for experienced Dungeons & Dragons groups looking to expand their game.
+Check out our Tasha’s Cauldron of Everything Review for a breakdown of what is included.

 Amazon – $29.99